 The flip side of that is exterminating perceived ‘degeneracy’.

 Non-white bodies, moreover, become the site for physical violence and attacks.
 The recent “punish a Muslim” day in Britain, which proposed a point system for attacks against Muslims, focused heavily upon attacks against the body: throwing acid, pulling off a hijab, and “butchering a Muslim using a gun, knife, vehicle… or otherwise.”

 For those of us working to find better pathways to reach at-risk youth, understanding the ways that radical right groups recruit and socialize youth – in ways that go well beyond rhetoric and ideas – is crucial.
 Strict guidelines for physical appearance, for example, might offer a sense of predictability and structure, clarity, concrete steps for betterment, and a pathway to belonging and identity based upon physical features.
 Such strategies may have particular appeal for individuals who feel unmoored, disenfranchised, or lack a sense of clear purpose.
 Further research into whether and how a fixation on physical fitness and the body might intersect with other issues that can make youth vulnerable to radical right rhetoric would be very useful.

-Cynthia Miller-Idriss is a Senior Fellow at CARR and is Professor of Education and Sociology at the American University in Washington, DC.
+Professor Cynthia Miller-Idriss is a Senior Fellow at CARR and Professor of Education and Sociology at the American University in Washington, D.C.
 See her profile at:

 © Cynthia Miller-Idriss.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).